Shawn-the-Sheep/Seeds-Clustering-Pipeline/README.md

 4. Cluster purity analysis and automated data exporting

 The script to be run is script_ShawnJiang.py.
 When running the script, please ensure to have seeds_dataset.txt in the same directory as the script.
-Note that this is an academic lab assignment from the course CPS 803 at TMU.
+Note that this is an academic assignment from the course CPS 803 at TMU, however, the degrees of freedom for this assignment were high.